dell/csm-docs/content/docs/observability/deployment/offline.md

     - The default `values.yaml` is configured to deploy the CSM for Observability Topology service on install.
     - If CSM for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured.
     - If CSM for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured.
-    - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowermax.authorization` parameters must be properly configured.
+    - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured.

     ```bash